jaytho/ruby-cisco/README.txt

 Ruby-Cisco
 ==========
-This tool aims to provide functionality similar to Perl's Net::Telnet::Cisco module, for easy communication with Cisco devices.
+This tool aims to provide transport-agnostic functionality similar to Perl's Net::Telnet::Cisco module, for easy communication with Cisco devices.
 In addition, I would like to provide subclasses to retrieve, present and set configuration parameters in an OO fashion.

+I will be implementing both Telnet and SSH support, through delegation in the base class.
+If anyone else has a transport they would like to add feel free.

 As I begin here, I know little of the differences between various Cisco devices and their configuration parameters.
 At first, I will be writing a